-This course builds on the Foundation Degree in Early Years and develops discussion around excellent practice, specifically exploring issues around leadership and management further.
 You will have access to excellent support and resources from both the College and the University of Chichester.
-Working in the sector alongside studying enables reflection and adds relevance to work as you develop skills of critical analysis.
+Working in the sector alongside studying, enables reflection and adds relevance to work as you develop skills of critical analysis.

 The University of Chichester is the awarding institution for this qualification.

-Students are expected to attend one day a week at college, alongside working in the sector.
+You are expected to attend one day a week at College, alongside working in the sector.

-Students will explore psychological, sociological, global, cultural, economic and educational aspect of childhood.
-They will develop problem solving, critical analysis and independent thinking.
-They will be able to explore particular areas of interest with their independent project.
+You will explore psychological, sociological, global, cultural, economic and educational aspects of childhood.
+You will develop problem solving, critical analysis and independent thinking.
+You will be able to explore particular areas of interest with your Independent Project.

-Assessment will be a variety of methods, including essays, reports, observations and poster presentations.
-Students will be supported throughout and also be encouraged to monitor their own progress, giving them the opportunity to discuss any issues with their lecturers during the course.
+Assessment will include a variety of methods, including essays, reports, observations and academic presentations.
+You will be supported throughout and also be encouraged to monitor your own progress, giving you the opportunity to discuss any issues with your lecturers during the course.

-This course leads to a BA(Hons) qualification.
-Students are qualified and equipped to work within management of Early Years settings.
+Students are qualified and equipped to work within management of early years settings.
 This qualification can also lead to Primary Teaching - Qualified Teacher Status or Early Years Teacher Status (EYTS) – through PGCE or Schools Direct.
 Other possible careers could include: Special Educational Needs (SEN) Teacher, Social Worker, Child Psychotherapist and Counsellor, Educational Psychologist, Paediatric Nurse, Speech and Language Therapist, Early Years Outreach Worker, Local Authority Worker and Learning Mentor.